anirtic/football_data_eda/README.md

 # football_data_eda
-EDA analysis on football data.
-First time where I tried to use Logistic regression.
+This project performs an exploratory data analysis (EDA) on a dataset of football players and matches.
+The goal is to uncover insights and patterns within the data that can inform further analysis or decision-making in sports analytics.
+As a bonus task, for the first time, I tried to collect the data for modelling and running a Logistic Regression.